open-source-modelling/singular_spectrum_analysis/README.md

 # Singular Spectrum analysis

-Welcome to the Singular Spectrum analysis project.
+Welcome to the Singular Spectrum analysis repository.
 This repository hosts the code and examples for a non-parametric and automated algorithm for time-series analysis.
-The goal of this project is to provide a transparent, reproducible codebase for the actuarial use-cases.
-This repository is based on the Matlab code published by [Casalini, Riccardo, Singular Spectrum Analysis: Back to basics (February 13, 2025)]( https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5136637).
+The goal of this project is to provide a transparent, reproducible codebase for actuarial use-cases.
+This repository is based on, among others, the paper [Casalini, Riccardo, Singular Spectrum Analysis: Back to basics (February 13, 2025)]( https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5136637).

 ________________________________________
 ## Overview
 Singular Spectrum Analysis (SSA) is a non-parametric technique of time series analysis and forecasting.
 SSA aims at decomposing the original series in a small number of possibly interpretable components such as a slowly varying trend, oscillatory components, and noise.

 SSA allows for an automated time-series analysis and forecasting with minimal assumptions on the model form.
 It aims at a decomposition of the original series into a sum of a small number of interpretable components such as a slowly varying trend, oscillatory components and a structureless noise.
 Basic SSA analysis consists of four steps:

 ________________________________________